* This is the Consumer Version. *

 Treatment may include managing problems that may contribute to bleeding (such as lowering blood pressure if it is very high) and, rarely, surgically removing the accumulated blood.

 Intracerebral hemorrhage accounts for about 10% of all strokes but for a much higher percentage of deaths due to stroke.
-Among people older than 60, intracerebral hemorrhage is more common than subarachnoid hemorrhage (bleeding around, rather than within, the brain—see Subarachnoid Hemorrhage).
+Among people older than 60, intracerebral hemorrhage is more common than subarachnoid hemorrhage (bleeding around, rather than within, the brain—see page Subarachnoid Hemorrhage).

 Bursts and Breaks: Causes of Hemorrhagic Stroke